Malaysian Red Crescent Society: Earthquake

+Landslide

+After the 2022 Batang Kali landslide, MRC responded by supporting with the search and rescue, and supplying medical aid and psychosocial support to the survivors at the site.

 Overseas response and fundraising

 In response to the 2011 Japan earthquake and tsunami, the Malaysian Red Crescent collected donations amounting to over RM3 million and sent to the Japanese Red Cross Society.

 The Malaysian Red Crescent Society appealed for donations and launched a relief effort in response to the 2015 Nepal Earthquake.
 Six volunteers also joined the Special Malaysian Disaster Assistance and Rescue Team (SMART) that responded to the disaster.

 They also launched a relief effort in 2018 to help the victims of the earthquake and tsunami that struck Sulawesi, Indonesia.
+MRC deployed a total of four personnel to Palu to support the emergency response carried out with Indonesian Red Cross.
+The team collected data and helped out with basic relief operations, such as distributing food and other items.
+The team also supported PMI with the construction of water, sanitation and hygiene facilities to serve the displaced population.